szlend/mana/README.md

 - Player scores are not persisted in the database
 - Net-splits and topology changes are not handled, so some data loss may occur
 - Rendering in JavaScript breaks down above `MAX_SAFE_INTEGER`.
-This shouldn't be too hard to fix by using some implementation of BigInt, and clamping the rendering coordinates
+This shouldn't be too hard to fix by using some implementation of BigInt, and cycling through coordinates behind the scenes
 - Use some form of compression for streaming in large number of moves